ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/fields_to_artifacts/README.md

     `[Artifact: IP Address]`

-* An automatic action that triggers when the incident is modified.
-If you have only a single field, or a small number of fields, that are tracked in this way, then actions with specific conditions should be created to trigger when those fields are changed.
+* An automatic rule that triggers when the incident is modified.
+If you have only a single field, or a small number of fields, that are tracked in this way, then rules with specific conditions should be created to trigger when those fields are changed.